The Role of Money (When You Have Chronic Illness)

 My life could not wait till I accumulated a golden nest.

+I sat with my financial planner, reviewed my finances and decided I had enough in my freedom fund to take two years off.
 After six months of just being and enjoying my time and space, I have returned with renewed energy to start Saner Work Life, a dream I had held in a cage for 15 years.

 So, coming back to money, there are tradeoffs with time, energy and choices that we make.